NodeSchoolSF/how-to-database/workshop/README.md

   ('dwight@example.com');
 ```

 We don't have to insert `id` because of the auto-incrementing `SERIAL` property.
-"Nintendo Switch" will have id 1, "PS4" will have id 2, and so on.

 Now let's query the data using the SELECT statement: